 Implications of low reliability for statistical power

 An underappreciated fact is that a measure’s reliability has a direct relationship with its ability to detect true effects (i.e., statistical power), and therefore the sample sizes needed for a given analysis.
 Parsons (2018) provides a useful discussion of how reliability provides a ceiling for the associations among variables.
-The maximum observed estimate of the true correlation among two measures x and y (i.e., rxy) is a function of the true correlation (ρxy) and also the reliability of both measures (i.e. their self-correlation ρxx and ρyy).
+The maximum observed estimate of the true correlation among two measures x and y (i.e., rxy) is a function of the true correlation (ρxy) and also the reliability of both measures (i.e., their self-correlation ρxx and ρyy).
+This is simply a rearrangement of the Attenuation Formula derived from classical test theory (Revelle, 2009, equation 7.3):

+rxy=ρxy×ρxxρyy

 We can imagine that one measure is the IRAP and the other is some external variable of interest, such as a disgust-related behavioral approach task (Nicholson & Barnes-Holmes, 2012).
 If we put aside the reliability of the external variable (e.g., imagine it is perfect with a reliability of 1.0), we can use our meta-analyzed estimates of the IRAP’s reliability to estimate the maximum correlations that could be observed between the two.
 No one form of reliability fully captures a measure of global reliability, so it is useful to calculate estimates using estimates for both test-retest reliability (ICC = .21) and internal consistency (α = .54).
 Maximum correlations with the IRAP (i.e., where true correlation ρxy = 1) was estimated to be r = .46 and .72, respectively.

+Another implication of the above formula is important to appreciate.
+Vahey et al. (2015) reported a meta-analyzed observed correlation of r = .45 between the IRAP and clinical criterion variables (i.e., not corrected for measurement error).
+Taking our current estimate of the IRAP’s test-retest reliability (ICC = .21), for Vahey et al.’s estimate to be correct, this would require that both (a) the test-retest reliability of all the criterion measures was near perfect (ρyy→ 1.0), in order for the true correlation to be within its maximum range (ρyy < 1.0), and (b) the true correlation between the IRAP and criterion variables was also near perfect (ρyy→ 1.0), ), in order for the test-retest reliability of the criterion measures to be within its maximum range (ρyy < 1.0).
+Put in plain language, the accepted mathematical relationships between reliability and maximum correlations between variables imply that either the IRAP is a near-perfect measure, better than anything ever observed in clinical psychological science, or Vahey et al.’s (2015) overestimate it in some way.

-(2015)Maximum observable correlations could also be calculated for other true correlations; these would be also be scaled downward to a comparable degree as those for perfect true correlations.
+Maximum observable correlations could also be calculated for other true correlations; these would be also be scaled downward to a comparable degree as those for perfect true correlations.
 For example, a medium true correlation (ρxy = .5) would imply maximum observable correlations of r = .23 and .36, respectively.
 These large reductions in the actual observed correlation among variables must then be considered when choosing sample sizes – loosely speaking, in order to detect what is in reality a ‘medium’ effect size, the researcher may have to power the study to detect ‘small’ effect sizes.
 Tasks with low reliability, such as the IRAP, therefore place studies under increased data collection burdens or lower statistical power to detect true effects.

 Possible ways to improve reliability